coursetable/coursetable/README.md

 #### Build and generate data files

 1.  `cd web`, and then run `yarn install` to install needed Node.JS packages
+2. In the `web` directory, run `yarn webpack` to build certain Javascript files
-2. Build other Javascript/CSS files at by running `php web/tools/Build.php`
+3. Build other Javascript/CSS files at by running `php web/tools/Build.php`
-3. Generate the needed data files by running `php crawler/RegenerateDataFiles.php`
+4. Generate the needed data files by running `php crawler/RegenerateDataFiles.php`
-4. Visit http://localhost/Table?debug=true.
+5. Visit http://localhost/Table?debug=true.
 You should now see a working version of Coursetable!
     - [/Table](http://localhost/Table) uses a minified version of Javascript, etc: you generally don't want to use this while developing Coursetable.

 ## Style